lazarivkovic/keycloak-azure/README.md

 - **CI/CD Pipeline**: GitHub Actions used for deploying, configuring, and destroying the project.

 ## License
-This project is licensed under the MIT License - see the [https://creativecommons.org/licenses/by-nc/4.0/deed.en](LICENSE) file for details.
+This project is licensed under the This project is licensed under the Attribution-NonCommercial 4.0 International License - see the [https://creativecommons.org/licenses/by-nc/4.0/deed.en](LICENSE) file for details.